Survivor: The Australian Outback: Reception

 The series was well received by critics.
 In 2013, both Andrea Reiher of Zap2it and Joe Reid of The Wire ranked The Australian Outback as the third greatest season of the series.
 Ken Tucker, writing for Entertainment Weekly, gave the series a B+ grade, praising the evolution of the strategy used, but was less receptive to the editing used on the series.
 Since 2012, the Survivor site "Survivor Oz" has consistently ranked The Australian Outback highly in its annual polls ranking every season of the series; it was third in 2012, fourth in 2013 and 2015, and sixth in 2014.
 In the official issue of CBS Watch commemorating the 15th anniversary of Survivor in 2015, The Australian Outback was voted by viewers as the fourth greatest season in the series.
-In another poll for the same magazine, Skupin's injury in the fire was voted as the ninth most memorable moment in the series.
+In another poll for the same magazine, Michael Skupin's injury in the fire was voted as the ninth most memorable moment in the series.
 In 2015, a poll by Rob Has a Podcast ranked Australia 10th out of 30, although host Rob Cesternino ranked the season 22nd.
 This was updated in 2021 during Cesternino's podcast, Survivor All-Time Top 40 Rankings, ranking 20th out of 40.
 In 2020, this season was also ranked 17th out of 40 by "The Purple Rock Podcast", citing the good cast.
 Later in the year, Inside Survivor ranked this season 15th out of 40, praising the cast and iconic moments but acknowledging that the season declined after the merge of the two teams.
 Conversely, Dalton Ross of Entertainment Weekly called this season overrated, ranking it 24th out of 40.
 Host Jeff Probst ranked it as the 8th-best season, citing such memorable contestants as "Colby, the prototype for a Survivor 'hero'; Jerri, the original 'black widow'; and Elisabeth 'The View' Filarski," as well as Michael Skupin's injury.
 In 2021, Kristen Kranz of Collider also ranked The Australian Outback as the 8th best season of the series and praised it for having "no shortage of great players" as well as its introduction to, "some truly interesting characters to the Survivor world."
+In 2024, Nick Caruso of TVLine ranked this season 18th out of 47.

+Games

+Vir2L Studios and its sister division, ZeniMax Productions (headed by former The Simpsons co-creator Sam Simon) jointly created four online games featured on the website for the series.